George Mason University's historical hoaxes: Discovery

 Just over an hour after the initial posting, HatesRedditors suggested that the post was viral marketing.
 He noted that the Wikipedia entries for the victims had been created within two weeks of the posting and the pictures in the articles looked faked.
 The students tried to keep the deception going for several weeks, but the story was exposed.
 On May 14, Kelly revealed the serial killer hoax on his blog.

 Aftermath

-With the latest hoax exposed, Wikipedia deleted the two entries about Alice Walsh and Diamond Flossie which had been written by the students’ sockpuppets.
+With the latest hoax exposed, Wikipedia deleted the two entries about Alice Walsh and Diamond Flossie which had been written by the students' sock puppets.
 The professor and students claimed that the subjects were factual, but Wikipedia found them to be of insufficient notability.
-Wikipedia administrators did raise questions about the course's situational ethics, however, as some claimed that Kelly legitimized Wikipedia vandalism.
+Wikipedia administrators did raise questions about the course's situational ethics, as Kelly's class committed Wikipedia vandalism, possibly legitimizing actions of a similar nature.